connxio/docs/temp-docs/adapters2/api.md

 ## Authorization

-To be able to send messages to CX you need to authorize yourself as a CX customer.
+To be able to send messages to Connxio you need to authorize yourself as a Connxio customer.
 We support several different credential schemes; Oauth, Basic and EventGrid.

 All endpoints also require you to supply a [subscription header](https://docs.microsoft.com/en-us/azure/api-management/api-management-subscriptions), this basically works as a form of authorization since only valid keys let you access the api.
 We will show more complete examples later, but a subscription header looks like this: `Ocp-Apim-Subscription-Key:007603d399999999xxxx9964y91x7x29`.